When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 “He’s a seismologist who’s come to this small town because they’ve been having mysterious earthquakes,” Ivan defined to ET On-line.
 “He’s also teaching summer school there and he’s extraordinarily funny.”

-The movie’s title Ghostbusters: Afterlife (it had beforehand been known as Ghostbusters three) was confirmed alongside a sequence of a sequence of first-look photographs revealed in Self-importance Honest.
+The movie’s title Ghostbusters: Afterlife (it had beforehand been known as Ghostbusters three) was confirmed alongside a sequence of a sequence of first-look pictures revealed in Vainness Truthful.

-Calling all #Ghostbusters followers: Your first have a look at Finn Wolfhard, Paul Rudd, Mckenna Grace (and extra) in @Ghostbusters: Afterlife is right here: https://t.co/seTfBPHEWo pic.twitter.com/81XmW6aHr2

 — VANITY FAIR (@VanityFair) December 6, 2019

-Which unique Ghostbusters stars shall be reprising their roles in Ghostbusters: Afterlife?
+Which unique Ghostbusters stars will likely be reprising their roles in Ghostbusters: Afterlife?

 Sigourney Weaver was first to substantiate her return as Dana Barrett and appeared to trace she could be reuniting with Invoice Murray, Dan Aykroyd and Ernie Hudson for the film, telling Parade: “It’s going to be crazy working with the guys again.”